solo-io/gloo/docs/content/operations/production_deployment/_index.md

 * **Enable liveness/readiness probes for Envoy**
     - To enable liveness and readiness probes, specify `gatewayProxies.gatewayProxy.podTemplate.probes=true` in your Helm installation.
-If you are running Gloo Enterprise, you'll need to prefix that Helm values key with `"gloo."`; e.g. `gloo.gatewayProxies.gatewayProxy.podTemplate.probes=true`.
+If you are running Gloo Edge Enterprise, you'll need to prefix that Helm values key with `"gloo."`; e.g. `gloo.gatewayProxies.gatewayProxy.podTemplate.probes=true`.
 * **Configure your load balancer correctly**
-    - If you are running Gloo behind a load balancer, be sure to configure your load balancer properly to consume the readiness probe mentioned above.
+    - If you are running Gloo Edge behind a load balancer, be sure to configure your load balancer properly to consume the readiness probe mentioned above.

 ## Envoy performance

 * **Enable Envoy's gzip filter**
-    - Optionally, you may choose to enable Envoy's gzip filter through Gloo.
+    - Optionally, you may choose to enable Envoy's gzip filter through Gloo Edge.
 More information on that can be found [here]({{% versioned_link_path fromRoot="/installation/advanced_configuration/gzip/" %}}).
 * **Set up an EDS warming timeout**
     - Set up the endpoints warming timeout to some nonzero value.
 More details [here]({{%versioned_link_path fromRoot="/operations/upgrading/1.3.0/#recommended-settings" %}}).